Baron & Budd Public Interest Summer Fellowships

-Fellows will be announced the afternoon of Friday, March 23.
-All fellows are expected to sign a fellowship agreement, participate in an ethics training to be held on Thursday, April 12 from 11:45 am-1pm, and to participate in a group photo session before the end of the spring semester.
+Fellows will be announced the afternoon of Friday, March 29.
+All fellows are expected to sign a fellowship agreement, participate in an ethics training on a date TBD, and to participate in a group photo session before the end of the spring semester.

 Questions should be directed to the William Wayne Justice Center for Public Interest Law, email@example.com.